wedesoft/www.wedesoft.de/_posts/2025-06-03-flight-model-physics-simulation.md

 ---
 layout: post
-title: Flight model physics for simulation (WIP)
+title: Flight model physics for simulation (Draft)
 category: simulation
 image: /pics/flight.jpg
 ---

 ![sfsim space flight simulator screenshot](/pics/flight.jpg)

-**this article is currently a work in progress**

 This is an informational post on how to simulate a Venturestar style single-stage-to-orbit space craft.
-My dad is an experienced aerodynamics engineer and I asked him to help with making the aerodynamics of my space flight simulator realistic to some extent.
+My dad is an experienced aerodynamics engineer and I asked him to help with making the aerodynamics of a space flight simulator realistic to some extent.
 The information in this post is a write-up of relevant formulas and approximate data he obtained from numerical simulation and estimates from aerodynamics knowledge.

 The dynamic pressure *q* depends on air density *ρ* and speed *V*: